flare-foundation/docs/docs/tech/validators.md

     During each round, a validator is **randomly selected** to act as the **leader** and propose new blocks to be added to the ledger, which are then validated by the rest of nodes.
     To provide [Sybil resistance](glossary.md#sybil_resistance), the probability that a node is elected the leader is **proportional to the node's stake**, effectively enacting a [proof-of-stake](glossary.md#proof_of_stake) consensus.

-With its vision to be the blockchain for data, Flare adds the [FTSO Data provider](./ftso/index.md) and [Attestation Provider](./state-connector.md) roles to validators, creating a single _infrastructure entity_.
+With its vision to be the blockchain for data, Flare adds the [FTSO Data provider](./ftso/index.md) and [Attestation Provider](./data-connector.md) roles to validators, creating a single _infrastructure entity_.

 When fully operational, these decentralized infrastructure entities are responsible for:

 * Securing the network through proof-of-stake consensus.
 * Providing continuous data to the FTSO system.
-* Answering the State Connector's queries for attestations.
+* Answering the Data Connector's queries for attestations.

 In this way, the stake required to operate these entities secures all three functions.